-Before joining Heritage in September 2010, Azerrad spent two years at the American Council of Trustees and Alumni pushing civic literacy and trying to shake up higher education.
+From September 2010 through September 2013, Azerrad was assistant director and then associate director of the Center for Principles and Politics.
+Before joining Heritage in 2010, he spent two years at the American Council of Trustees and Alumni promoting civic literacy and working to shake up higher education.
 In 2007, he was a Publius Fellow at the Claremont Institute in California.

-Azerrad’s articles, op-eds and editorials have appeared in various newspapers, magazines and academic journals, including The Times of London (writing as a correspondent in Malaysia), the New York Daily News, and Interpretation: A Journal of Political Philosophy.
+His writings have appeared in newspapers, magazines and academic journals such as The Times of London (writing as a correspondent in Malaysia), the New York Daily News, The Washington Times, National Review Online and Interpretation: A Journal of Political Philosophy.

-A native of Montreal, Quebec in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
+A native of Montreal in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
 He also holds a bachelor’s degree in journalism and political science from Concordia University in Montreal.
 He currently resides in Washington, D.C.